 The C&TH Guide to Kew Gardens

 If you’re not afraid of heights, then you’ll love the view from Kew’s Treetop Walkway; an 18-metre pathway elevated amongst the treetops which offers unrivalled panoramic views of the greenery below.
-Note: The Treetop Walkway is temporarily closed in light of the pandemic.

 What once provided members of the royal family at Kew Palace with fresh fruit and vegetables is now a place in which to explore for yourself.
 The Kitchen Garden at Kew is a haven for foodies who love discovering homegrown produce, filled with an array of crops – from pumpkins to pears – which are utilised by the garden’s resident restaurants.